 It was a one-way street.

 And then he looked at Amanda.
-The true victim of circumstance.
+A true victim of circumstance.
 She never meant to be here, doing what she does.
-And that which she had been subjected to do had made her such a character - disturbed, upset and bitter except in the company of the few.
-Han was unique in the sense that he was and was not among those few at the same time.
+And that which she had been subjected to do had made her such a character - disturbed, upset and bitter except in the company of a few.
+Han was unique in the sense that he both was and was not among those few.

 He sighed, and picked up a stray newspaper lying ruffled on the empty seat next to him and idly looked through it as he waited for Briar's secretary to open the door to let them in.
 He read the words, but the stories the newspaper told were lost on him.
 He couldn't think straight.
 He cursed under his breath and tossed the paper away.
 As he did, the office door swung open and a high-heeled woman in a pencil skirt and tight bun stepped out.

 “Ms. Briar is ready to see you now,” she said in a nasal voice.